dmchughaxway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 The entity store will be re-encrypted as part of the upgrade process.
 For more information, see [Upgrade Steps](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion)

 The Key property store will not be re-encrypted.
-Therefore, to make use of the new more secure cipher scheme for the key property store data, run the run the KPS Admin Re-encrypt command.
-For more information see, [KPS Admin Re-Encrypt](/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command)
+Therefore, to make use of the new more secure cipher scheme for the key property store data, run the KPS Admin Re-encrypt command.
+For more information see, [KPS Admin Re-Encrypt](/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command/#re-encrypt-the-kps-data).

-**Please Note:** Depending on data volumes, the re-encryption operation can take some time.
-During this time, the KPS is in Admin mode.
-Therefore, this action should only be undertaken during a maintenance window.
+**Please Note:** Depending on data volumes, the key property store re-encryption operation can take some time.
+This action should only be undertaken during a maintenance window.

 ### Passphrase Policy Enforcement